 As unicorns have access to a seemingly endless (and massive) amount of money to burn, they have an unfair competitive edge.
 And they use it for their evil unicorn purposes.

 They can spend thousands (or hundreds of thousands) of dollars per month on marketing campaigns, social media, Google Adwords, PR… you name it.
-But most importantly, they can set the prices for their services as low as they want.
+That’s ok, nothing wrong with it.
+The problem is that they can use ”dirty” techniques like setting the prices for their services as low as they want.
 In fact, they should, as the lower their prices, the higher their conversion numbers.
 They don’t need to be profitable.
 The salaries of their employees, the marketing costs, office costs, ping pong, and foosball tables… all of that is paid with investor’s money.

 Fair players cannot usually enjoy the privilege of reducing their profit margins down to zero or even experience losses with each customer in the hopes of compensating with a market share increase.